stjudecloud/docs/docs/guides/data/data-overview.md

 !!! note "Summary"

     1. Data in St. Jude Cloud is grouped into different data access units (DAUs) which roughly correspond to projects.
-    2. Users are given to DAUs on a case-by-case basis for limited amount of time.
+    2. Users are given access to DAUs on a case-by-case basis for a specific amount of time.
     3. Access to data in a given DAU is assessed by the corresponding data access committee (DAC) on a case-by-case basis.
     4. There are a number of terms of use and restrictions outlined in the [data access agreement](https://platform.stjude.cloud/access_form).
 We ask that everyone who will be analyzing the data has read and understands these terms.